jaeho3690/LG_SMILES_competition-1/README.md

 ```

 ### ensemble test
-ensemble test requires two flags that 'model load path' that contains five single model and 'test file path'
+ensemble model contains weight file of 5 single models.
+The test requires two flags: `--model load path` and `--test file path`
-this task also needs `./model/prediction_models.yaml` that contains the informations about dimension size of model and type of model.
+Running this script also requires `./model/prediction_models.yaml` which contains hyperparameters of the model and the type of model used.
-the models in the 'model load path' should be matches with this `.yaml` file informations.
+The models in the `--model load path` should match with this `prediction_models.yaml` file configurations.
 ```
 python main.py --work_type ensemble_test \
                --model_load_path <path where the model is saved> \